Stalin's bunker, Samara: History

 During World War II, Kuybyshev was chosen to be the alternative capital of the Soviet Union should Moscow fall to the invading Germans.
 In October 1941, the Communist Party and governmental organizations, diplomatic missions of foreign countries, leading cultural establishments and their staff were evacuated to the city.

 On 15 October 1941 the State Defense Committee produced a secret decision No 801 "On evacuation of the Soviet capital Moscow to Kuybyshev".
 Evacuation of Stalin was envisaged in case of emergency.
 21 October 1941 the State Defense Committee produced a secret decision No 826 "On construction of the air raid shelter in Kuybyshev".
 The Stalin's Bunker was designed by Chief Technology Officer Yulian Ostrovsky and main architect M. Zelenin.
 They copied construction of Aeroport Moscow Metro station.
 Subway tunnelers from Moscow and Donbas miners were deployed for the construction of the bunker works.
 2900 workers and 800 engineers took part in the construction.
 Mine-surveying work was steered by I. Drobinin.
-All builders were under a lifelong gag order.
-Soil withdrawal was carried out at night.
-25,000 cubic meters (880,000 cu. ft.) of soil was recovered in 8 months.
-5,000 cubic meters (180,000 cu. ft.) of concrete have been used in the construction.
-The Stalin's Bunker was put in the operation by government commission on 6 January 1943.
+Soil withdrawal was carried out at night and all builders were under a lifelong gag order.
+25,000 cubic meters (880,000 cu. ft.) of soil were excavated in 8 months.
+5,000 cubic meters (180,000 cu. ft.) of concrete were used in construction.
+Stalin's Bunker was put into operation by the government commission on 6 January 1943.

 Ironically, Joseph Stalin insisted on staying in Moscow throughout the Battle of Moscow.
 His daughter Svetlana did shelter in the bunker during the air strikes, but Stalin himself never had any documented visits to the bunker.